harmony-one/h/progress/yuriy-menkov.md

+2025-05-23 Fri: Loaded all the data and completed the analysis of the statistics for the Shadow pool [S/USDC](https://www.shadow.so/liquidity/0x324963c267c354c7660ce8ca3f5f167e05649970) from 05.15 to 22.15 (17th epoch).
+Currently working on the final report.
+Synced with Theo regarding new focus on the cbbtc/usdc position analysis from Aerodrome wallets to find the best range for our LP.

 2025-05-22 Thu: Switched to analyzing statistics for the Shadow pool [S/USDC](https://www.shadow.so/liquidity/0x324963c267c354c7660ce8ca3f5f167e05649970): wallets with earnings over $1000, top 10 earning wallets, breakdown of the 327% APY for the 7.5% range, total trading fees, rebalancing frequencies.

 2025-05-21 Wed: Synced with Artem regarding the Beets Protocol tracker and the optimal calculation of strategy profitability.
 Reviewed the [pull request](https://github.com/harmony-one/shadow-scraper/pull/16) for beets-protocol in shadow ccaper.
 Currently working on the updated APR calculation and other parameters for all wallets stats.